Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Experimental Validation

 \subsubsection{High Power Jumping}

 Most high force exoskeletons hinder powerful dynamic movements such as jumping because they lack mechanical transparency, have limited actuator speed and have too heavy collocated weight along the legs.
 The proposed actuator can generate high power using the passive force unit.
-The jumping sequence is: 1) charge the accumulator while being crouched with the leader piston fully retracted, 2) acceleration until the standing position is reached ($<110$~cm), 3) aerial phase (when $>110$~cm) where the exoskeleton must not constraint the user's natural movements, 4) land (when $<110$~cm).
+The jumping sequence is: 1) charge the accumulator while being crouched with the leader piston fully retracted, 2) acceleration until the legs are fully retracted, i.e. when the height of the robot base $y<110$~cm, 3) aerial phase when $y>110$~cm where the exoskeleton must not constraint the user's natural movements, 4) land, again when $y<110$~cm.

 Fig.~\ref{fig:jump_results} shows a 33~cm jumping height reached, which is near the mean human jumping height.
 The maximum vertical speed is 3.15~m/s and is near the maximal speed of the motor.
 During launching, the maximum pressure is not maintained because the dynamic force unit, even at peak torque, cannot overcome the accumulator pressure drop.
 Then, the valves are fast enough to disconnect the legs from the dynamic and static force units for 88\% of the aerial phase.
 Regarding power, we find during the launching sequence that the average and peak total leg powers are 790~W and 1220~W, respectively (using the slave pressure and the vertical speed signals), while the average and peak powers from the main motor are only 337~W and 507~W (using the motor current and the leader piston speed).
 These results suggest that the proposed topology extends the force and power capabilities of a low-force lightly geared motor, potentially allowing a user to generate high power and jumps naturally without being hindered.
-For a maximum power assistance, though, there is a delay before jumping to fill the accumulator completely.
+This full power assistance requires a delay to fill the accumulator, though.
+Note also that the supplementary video depicts post-landing bouncing, as the controller simply targets a high force.
+A more refined sequence would dampen the landing impact by modulating the force -- either using the motor or the valves to dissipate energy.